Naereen/slides/2018_03__Jupyter_notebooks_are_awesome__GouTP_at_Supelec/slides.md

 ---

-# 3. Scientific problems solved with Python
+# 3. Examples of problems solved with Python
-> Just to give examples of syntax and modules
+> Just to give some real examples of syntax and use of modules

-1. 1D numerical integration and plot
+1. $1$D numerical integration and plot
 2. Solving a $2^{\text{nd}}$ order Ordinary Differential Equation
 3. Solving a constraint optimization problem and plotting solution
 4. A simple neural network